ejongepier/NanoClass/README.md

 Enter your samples and the paths to your fastq.gz files in the sample.csv.
 Sample labels should be unique.
 Both sample and run labels should contain letters and numbers only.
-Barcode column should be left empty for the time being, meaning your input files should already be demultiplexed.
+Barcode column should be left empty, meaning your input files should already be demultiplexed.
-For an eample see the sample.csv file.
+For an example see the sample.csv file.

 After editing the samples.csv, the entire pipeline can be run with a single command: